strangerstudios/memberlite/docs/variations.md

 ### Header Patterns

-Six starter header designs are registered as block patterns scoped to the `memberlite_header` CPT.
+Starter header designs are registered as block patterns scoped to the `memberlite_header` CPT.
 Pattern files live in `patterns/header-01.php` through `patterns/header-06.php`.
 They carry `Post Types: memberlite_header` in their metadata, which scopes them to the header CPT editor and prevents them from appearing in the general page/post inserter.

 See [patterns.md](patterns.md) for general pattern authoring guidelines.